-- 148. Plaintiffs incorporates by reference all of the preceding and ensuing paragraphs as if fully alleged herein. - 149.
-The relevant geographic market is the United States, or in the alternative, North America. - 150.
-The Relevant Markets include the markets for (a) promoting Professional MMA bouts in the United States (the "Relevant Output Market"), and (b) the market for Professional MMA Fighter services (the "Relevant Input Market"). - 151.
-The UFC possesses monopoly power in the Relevant Output Market and monopsony power in the Relevant Input Market, whether the geographic market includes the U.S. only, North America only, or the entire world.
+- 162. Plaintiffs incorporate by reference all of the preceding and ensuing paragraphs as if fully alleged herein. - 163.
+The relevant geographic market is the United States, and in the alternative, North America. - 164.
+The Relevant Markets include the markets for (a) promoting live Elite Professional MMA bouts in the United States (the "Relevant Output Market"), and (b) the market for live Elite Professional MMA Fighter services (the "Relevant Input Market"). - 165.
+UFC possesses monopoly power in the Relevant Output Market and monopsony power in the Relevant Input Market, whether the geographic market includes the U.S. only, North America only, or the entire world.
 The UFC has obtained, enhanced, and maintained dominance in both Relevant Markets through the exclusionary scheme alleged herein.
-The UFC has abused and continues to abuse that power to maintain and enhance its market dominance in the market for Professional MMA Fighter services through an exclusionary scheme to impair and substantially foreclose competition by depriving actual and potential competitors in the Relevant Markets of necessary inputs (including, e.g., top-ranked Professional MMA Fighters) and pursuing an aggressive strategy of merging with or purchasing the would-be rivals that its scheme had first competitively impaired.
+The UFC has abused and continues to abuse that power to maintain and enhance its market dominance in the market for Elite Professional MMA Fighter services through an exclusionary scheme to impair and foreclose competition by depriving actual and potential competitors in the Relevant Output Market of necessary inputs (including, e.g., Elite Professional MMA Fighters, premium venues, and sponsors), and pursuing an aggressive strategy of merging or purchasing the would-be rivals that its scheme had first competitively impaired. - 166.
+The UFC's exclusionary scheme includes, but is not limited to, the following conduct: (a) causing or directly and intentionally contributing to the failure of competing MMA Promotions and acquiring actual or potential rival promotions to eliminate competing titles from the marketplace and to obtain the contracts of Elite Professional MMA Fighters; and (b) leveraging its monopsony and monopoly power in the Relevant Markets through the use of Exclusive Agreements with Elite Professional MMA Fighters, venues, and sponsors.